 There was a sudden break in the sunlight as a dark shadow passed over me.
 Startled, I opened my eyes just in time to see the underbelly of a bald eagle soaring just above us.
 I never realized how massive their wingspans are; its feathers seemed to fill the entire sky from one horizon to the other.
 The eagle’s altitude was high enough that I wasn’t frightened, but it flew close enough for me to make out its sharp yellow beak, and the sleek and fluffy brown and white plumage that detailed its large body.
 Before I could get a word out, a second eagle swooped in, this one coming closer to us.
 I held my breath and it looked me right in the eyes before passing us by to perch on a nearby loblolly pine tree.
 Our adrenaline erupted into laughter as we lay there motionless on our kayaks, shocked and thrilled at our close encounter.

 That was the first but not the last surprise that came from our weekend in Dorchester County.
-Last year, when Jason and I grew weary of our monotonous work weeks and busy schedules, we searched online for a nearby coastal getaway to escape to in the spring.
+When Jason and I grew weary of our monotonous work weeks and busy schedules, we searched online for a nearby coastal getaway to escape to.
 We didn’t want a run-of-the-mill touristy beach vacation, we wanted to immerse ourselves in a deep, authentic experience, full of good food, welcoming people and rich history.
 When we decided on Dorchester County on the Eastern Shore of Maryland, we could have never imagined how much our long weekend here would enrich and change our lives.

-Jason and I were both born and raised in the hustle and bustle of a metropolis, and while we love the culture and opportunities the city offers, we had grown restless and the things that used to delight us seemed to have lost their lustre.
-As we crossed the bridge over the Choptank River and drove into Cambridge, however, an easiness began to smooth our brows, loosen our shoulders, and illuminate smiles we hadn’t seen in awhile.
+Jason and I were both born and raised in the hustle and bustle of a metropolis, and while we love the culture and opportunities the city offers, we had grown restless and the things that used to delight us seemed to have lost their luster.
+As we crossed the bridge over the Choptank River and drove into Cambridge, however, an easiness began to smooth our brows, loosen our shoulders, and illuminate smiles.